Sunbird-Lern/userorg-service/README.md

 ```shell
 docker run -p 9200:9200 --name sunbird_es -v $sunbird_dbs_path/es/data:/usr/share/elasticsearch/data -v $sunbird_dbs_path/es/logs://usr/share/elasticsearch/logs -v $sunbird_dbs_path/es/backups:/opt/elasticsearch/backup -e "discovery.type=single-node" --network sunbird_db_network -d docker.elastic.co/elasticsearch/elasticsearch:6.8.11
 ```

+--name - Name your container (avoids generic id)

+-p - Specify container ports to expose

+Using the -p option with ports 7474 and 7687 allows us to expose and listen for traffic on both the HTTP and Bolt ports.
+Having the HTTP port means we can connect to our database with Neo4j Browser, and the Bolt port means efficient and type-safe communication requests between other layers and the database.

+-d - This detaches the container to run in the background, meaning we can access the container separately and see into all of its processes.

+-v - The next several lines start with the -v option.
+These lines define volumes we want to bind in our local directory structure so we can access certain files locally.

 3. We can verify the setup by running the below command, which will show the status of elastic search as up and running